arialdomartini/Back-End-Developer-Interview-Questions/README.md

 #### Functions as First-Class Citizens
 What does it mean when a language treats functions as first-class citizens?
+Why is it important that in a language functions are first-class citizens?

 #### Anonymous Functions
 Show me an example where an anonymous function can be useful.